-Three indicative new pedestrian and bike rider connections are identified along the Corridor to help improve access in these locations.
-These connections should address appropriate landscape and public domain requirements.
+Three indicative new connections are identified along the Corridor to help improve access in these locations as to ultimately aid future development outcomes.
+These connections may not necessarily be new public roads however, may provide for both vehicle and/or pedestrian access to the surrounding sites via appropriate mechanisms such as an access easement.
+These indicative new connections should address appropriate landscape and public domain requirements.

-Figure 43: An example of shared access within private sites
+An example of shared access within private sites

-Figure 45: Rear Access, Rear Parking
+Rear Access, Rear Parking